 At KS3, lessons and resources are prepared influenced by MARS-EARS methodology and are supplemented by authentic texts at an age-appropriate level.
 At GCSE, lessons are supplemented by the OUP GCSE French coursebook, with pupils also having access to Language-Gym and Memrise interactive resources at both Higher and Foundation tiers.
 Students are also given the opportunity to interact with students at our French partner school, the Lycée Jean Moulin.

 Spanish is a new addition to the curriculum for 2023.

 As part of standard lessons, teachers will be constantly monitoring and assessing pupil progress.
 At KS3, students also complete assessments at the end of each unit to measure progress in vocabulary, phonics and grammar.

 GCSE languages are examined with four equally weighted exams at the end of Year 11.
 Students can enter at either Foundation (1-5) or Higher (4-9) tier.
 Full details of the GCSE assessments and Specifications are available here.

-GCSEs are offered in Community Language on a yearly basis, with the possibility of early entry in some languages.
-Students will still need to complete all qualifications through formal examinations in all four skills.
+GCSEs are offered in Community Languages on a yearly basis, with the possibility of early entry in some languages.
+Students will still need to complete all qualifications through formal examinations in all four skills and pupils are supported in preparing for the lingustic demands of each.
 Different languages have different examination styles.
 For further information, please contact the Head of Languages.

 Students will study and improve their reading, writing, speaking and listening skills in the English language through a range of resources, planned and delivered in conjunction with colleagues across the school.
 They will also focus on vocabulary development and learn to apply rules of grammar.
 All of this is useful for everyday communication and essential for studying all school subjects.